 Unless impracticable or unreasonable, the employee must provide the Supervisor and Leave Manager with at least 48 hours' advance notice of the intention to take bereavement leave.
-The leave must be completed within 60 days after the date on which the employee received notification of death of the employee's child, immediate family or household member, unless otherwise approved.
+The leave must be completed within 60 days after the date on which the employee received notification of death of the employee's immediate family or household member, unless otherwise approved.

 Within 48 hours after returning to work, the employee shall provide to the Supervisor (or Designee) proof of death (e.g.: obituary or newspaper announcement), relationship to the deceased and attendance at the funeral.
+In instances outlined above regarding fertility, adoption or surrogacy, within 48 hours of retuning to work, the employee shall provide the Family Bereavement Leave Act 10(a)(4) Leave Form to the Leave Manager.
 Failure to provide such supporting documentation may lead to discipline, up to and including discharge, and the employee may be required to reimburse the County for any payment received as a result of the bereavement leave.

-Leave requested to attend the funeral of someone other than a member of an employee's immediate family or household may be granted, but time so used shall be deducted from the accumulated vacation, personal day(s) or floating holiday of the employee making the request.
+Leave requested to attend the funeral of someone other than a member of an employee's immediate family may be granted, but time so used shall be deducted from the accumulated vacation, personal day(s) or floating holiday of the employee making the request.